What’s happening in the cleantech sector

 Brexit, Currency Fluctuations and Your Business

-With March 29 fast approaching, uncertainty in the currency markets is making it difficult to plan ahead and know how to best mitigate your foreign exchange risk.
+Uncertainty in the currency markets is making it difficult to plan ahead and know how to best mitigate your foreign exchange risk.
 This article from Clear Treasury looks at the short-term consequences of the four possible Brexit scenarios for companies both importing and exporting their goods to the EU and wider global markets.

 Tunisia Grants Licences to 120 MW of Wind Projects